ckateraas/dotfiles/README.md

 ### Exploring a font

-As a hint, if you want to see the details of the font you installed, use a program like `gucharmap` to browse all available glyphs, characters, and icons in the font.
+If you want to see the details of the font you installed, use a program like `gucharmap` to browse all available glyphs, characters, and icons in the font.

 ## Other nifty programs